Tesla Cybertruck: Exterior

 The 300-series stainless-steel panels have a thickness of 1.8 and 1.4 mm for the doors and body, respectively, according to a factory tour video.
 These panels cannot be stamped like conventional automobile parts, but instead are laser-cut and then bent along straight lines.
 According to Tesla's VP of Vehicle Engineering Lars Moravy, Tesla had to invent a manufacturing process called "air bending" which shapes the steel with high air pressure without actually touching the surface.
-The Cybertruck's stainless steel finish is prone to rust spots and requires special care such as avoiding washing the vehicle in direct sunlight.

-In 2019, it was reportedly going to use a stainless-steel alloy developed by Tesla in partnership with Aperam.
+In 2019, the Cybertruck was reportedly going to use a stainless-steel alloy developed by Tesla in partnership with Aperam.

 Powertrain

 Tesla has stated that it employs a platform-based approach to the Cybertruck’s powertrain architecture, using a standardized set of components across all drivetrain variants.
 These include a single design each for the permanent magnet motor, induction motor, motor inverter, and the 15:1 reduction gear set.
-This approach is used across the tri-motor all-wheel drive (AWD), dual-motor AWD, and single-motor rear-wheel drive (RWD) configurations, with total power outputs ranging from 845 hp in the tri-motor variant to 315 hp in the single-motor version.
-All powertrain components are integrated into a liquid-cooled subassembly that houses the motor, inverter, and gear set.
+All powertrain components are integrated into a liquid-cooled subassembly.

 The single-motor RWD variant uses a permanent magnet motor mounted on the rear axle, producing up to 315 hp.
 In the dual-motor AWD configuration, the same permanent magnet motor is used on the rear axle but is downrated to 297 hp, paired with a front induction motor producing 303 hp, resulting in a combined output of 600 hp.
-The tri-motor AWD model, marketed as the "Cyberbeast", reconfigures the layout by placing the permanent magnet motor on the front axle and incorporating two induction motors on the rear axle.
-This setup delivers a peak combined output of 845 hp with 276 hp from the front motor and 284 hp from each rear motor.
+The tri-motor AWD model reconfigures the layout by placing the permanent magnet motor on the front axle and incorporating two induction motors on the rear axle, delivering a peak combined output of 845 hp with 276 hp from the front motor and 284 hp from each rear motor.

-Tesla had considered introducing a quad-motor version in late 2021; however, this configuration was not included in the production models released in late 2023.
+Tesla had considered introducing a quad-motor version in late 2021.